mcheng3/PokeBuilder/README.md

 3. Search for a team by typing in the search box in the navbar.

 #### Known bugs:
-Occasionally, the API request times out, causing a JSON error.
-When this occurs, restart the flask app.
+Occasionally, the API request times out.
+Two things might have happened.
+If there is a JSON error printed in terminal, restart the flask app.
+Otherwise, the API might be offline.
+To check, [go to this link](https://pokeapi.co/)